sboesebeck/morphium/docs/poppydb.md

 ### Change Stream Support

-MorphiumServer fully supports change streams for real-time notifications:
+PoppyDB fully supports change streams for real-time notifications:

 - **Collection-level watches**: Watch changes on a specific collection
 - **Database-level watches**: Watch all collections in a database